Things I've worked with and consider worth noting:

 - Continuous integration, continuous delivery pipelines and automated deployments using Jenkins and TeamCity.

-- Quality and analysis tooling with PHP_CodeSniffer, phpstan, Sensio Labs Insight, Coveralls, Scrutinizer.
+- Quality and analysis tooling with PHP_CodeSniffer, PHPStan & Psalm.

 - Comfortable with a *nix command line and BASH scripting.

 - Leading a development team and mentoring new apprentices and testers as well as mentoring people in the community in my spare time.

 - Agile workflow with sprint planning, daily scrums, planning poker and retrospectives.

 - Experience with various Linux distros as well as OS X, and Windows (with WSL) environments for development.

 For talks I've given, or events I've been a part of, check the 'Talks' page.

 Events & Community:

-I'm a member of, and previously an organiser (for 4 years) for PHP East Midlands, a PHP user group that holds talks and events every month.
+I'm a member of, and previously an organiser (for 4 years) for the PHP East Midlands user group.
 In 2014 we ran 'PHPEM14' our first 'Unconference' where everyone from new speakers to more established speakers and conference-goers could come, take part, give talks and request things to talk about.
 This was off the back of PHP North West 14 (PHPNW14) side-track unconference when we realised there was a desire for a smaller, more off-the-cuff event in the UK where anyone could participate.

 I organised and ran the Unconferences in 2015, 2016, 2017 and 2018.